chaos-mesh/website-archived/versioned_docs/version-2.0.7/define-chaos-experiment-scope.md

 ## Define the experiment scope in a YAML configuration file

-This section introduces the meanings of different selector types and their the usages, and provides the configuration examples in the YAML file.
+This section introduces the meanings of different selector types and their usages, and provides the configuration examples in the YAML file.
 When defining the experiment scope in the YAML file, you can specify one or more selectors according to your need of scope filtering.

 ### Namespace selectors